drivera123/LDRS500/unit-10.-conclusions.md

 2.The right leadership can contribute to an engaged and transformed workforce.

-3. The study of leadership is a journey of personal awareness and transformation based on increasing understanding of human behaviour.
+3.The study of leadership is a journey of personal awareness and transformation based on increasing understanding of human behaviour.

 ![](/assets/import.png)